Why do so many businesses struggle to make their web content relevant to their site visitors?

-The content on your
+The content on your website

 is your opportunity to speak to your audience and to portray your brand, values and products or services, but most SME’s seem to struggle with this.